 Rev. Sandra J. (Wayne) Campbell, MSM, began studying part-time for the ministry at Unity School in 1994, using some of her vacation time from work to study at Unity Village.
 After several years, many of the credits she had earned expired.
 When Unity Urban Ministerial School launched the online program in 2009, she was the first student to enroll and one of three graduates from the online program’s first class in 2012, who were ordained by Unity Worldwide Ministries in 2013.

 Rev. Sandra currently serves as Associate Minister at Unity Temple on the Plaza, where she has been a member since 1980.
 She has also served on the Temple board of directors, as co-founder and founding president of Temple Toastmasters Club, taught in the adult and youth education programs, and was a member of the Chancel Choir.
-She is an Adjunct Professor with Webster University and Unity Urban Ministerial School, where she also serves on the Board of Directors, and since March 2017 as Interim Executive Director of the School.
+She is an Adjunct Professor with Webster University and Unity Urban Ministerial School, where she also serves on the Board of Directors, and since March 2018 as Executive Director of the School.
 Sandra is a member of the Unity World Headquarters board of directors.